wbthomason/packer.nvim/README.md

 8. [Contributors](#contributors)

 ## Notices
+- **2021-01-19**: Basic Luarocks support has landed!
+Use the `rocks` key with a string or table to specify packages to install.
 - **2020-12-10**: The `disable_commands` configuration flag now affects non-`startup` use as well.
   This means that, by default, `packer` will create commands for basic operations for you.
 - **2020-11-13**: There is now a default implementation for a floating window `open_fn` in